cortesg/heroku_deploy/README.md

 11. *(If you have an API key)* On heroku.com, go into Settings in your app.
 Click "Reveal Config Vars" and paste your actual API code.
 12. $heroku open

 #Please let Gino know if there are any errors.
-I will gladly fix it.#
+I will gladly fix it. :D#